JarryZhai/CPE551FInalProject/README.md

  And you can get a lot "congratulations!" if you run with command line.

  ![image](https://github.com/JarryZhai/CPE551FinalProject/raw/master/images/2.png)

+ If you want to change the image of puzzle, you can put the new image in the folder and rename it as "stevens.png"

 ## Second Project Name: Translator
 This Translator is based on Google Translate service.